Building the package#

 Note

-Both flavours contain the same binaries but are configured with different values for the package.storage_engine key.
+Both flavors contain the same binaries but are configured with different values for the package.storage_engine and webui.query_engine keys.

 To build the package, run: